jctemp/master-thesis/overview.typ

 == Hybrids

 `ViT-V-Net` @vitvnet2021 addressed the limitations of CNNs regarding long-range spatial relations.
-Yes, purely using vision transformers is unfeasible due to large volumes, making computations expensive.
+Yet, using vision transformers is unfeasible due to large volumes, making computations expensive.
 Therefore, they used CNNs to encode images, providing low-resolution, high-level features.
 These features get a positional embedding, which is then passed to the transformer.
 A VNet @vnet2016 decodes the output.